-An organisation that successfully deflects a cyber attack has experienced an Cyber Security Incident but not a data breach.
+An organisation that successfully deflects a cyber attack has experienced a Cyber Security Incident but not a Data Breach.

-- Ransomware is a cyber attack: Data has been encrypted preventing access and the organisation is no longer able to operate as before.
+- Ransomware is a Cyber Attack: Data is usually encrypted preventing access and the organisation is no longer able to operate as before.

-- Losing a laptop with encrypted storage is a security incident, and whilst the encryption remains effective the information’s confidentiality remains intact, this is not a data breach, but a Security Incident.
+- Losing a laptop with encrypted storage is a Security Incident.
+Whilst encryption remains effective, confidentiality remains intact, this is not a Data Breach but is still classed as a Security Incident.

-I find it useful to use a threshold for Cyber Security Incidents; whilst network scanning, email spam, and phishing attempts are certainly annoying, the impact on these types of actions can be mitigated to remain well below the threshold.
-In many organisations this level of activity remains undetected and therefore unknown.
+I find it useful to use a threshold for Cyber Security Incidents.
+Whilst network scanning, email spam, and phishing attempts are certainly annoying, their impact can be mitigated to remain well below the threshold.
+In many organisations this level of activity is ignored, remains undetected and is therefore unknown.

 Many attempts are stopped or end before the threshold is reached and before a deny, disrupt, degrade, or destroy event occurs.

 Whilst network scans, spam and phishing campaigns often have little impact, these activities should be classed as ‘active preparation’.
-It is a mistake to refer to activity like this as a ‘cyber attack’ as this conceals the announcement of a genuine attack.
+It is a mistake to refer to activity like this as a Cyber Attack as this noise will conceal the announcement of a genuine attack.

 Dealing with a Cyber Security Incident

-It’s either a data breach or it’s not.
+- It is either a Data Breach or it’s not.

 Final thoughts Cyber Security Incidents

 The most clear and present threat to any organisation is Cyber Security.
-I hear about new ‘active preparation’ activities several times a day, new data breach events several times a week.
-I hear about office flooding and building fires a few times a year.
+I hear about new ‘active preparation’ activities several times a day, new Data Breach events several times a week.
+However, I only hear about office flooding and building fires a few times a year.